t-clark04/Clark-Data-Science-Portfolio/MLStreamlitApp/README.md

 To run it the easy way, simply click [here](https://clark-machine-learning.streamlit.app/).
 This link should bring up the deployed version of the app on the Streamlit website.
 No further steps necessary -- just choose your path and start exploring!
 The only downside of the easy way is that you won't be able to see the underlying Python code.

 For the hard way, you'll need to start by downloading the "MLStreamlitApp" folder from my data science portfolio repository.
-To do that, first go to
+To do that, first go to [this link](https://download-directory.github.io/).
+It will open up a page that looks like this:

 ### Easy Way

 you first need to download the "TidyData-Project" folder from my data science portfolio repository.
 To do that, first go to [this link](https://download-directory.github.io/).
-It will open up a page that looks like this:
+It will open up this page:

 ![Getting Started 1](data/Getting_Started_1.png)